 Maintenance, Spousal Support (Formerly called Alimony)

-Collaborative law involves situations when parties decide to resolve a legal matter outside of a courtroom.
+Collaborative law involves situations when parties decide to resolve a legal matter outside of a courtroom and sign an agreement that they cannot go to court with the attorneys they hire unless they have a full agreement.
 What makes collaborative law unique is its use of communication/divorce coaches and financial neutrals to help settle legal conflicts and the disqualification provision of the professionals if the parties want to use the court.

-When it comes to family law issues, fathers have the same rights as mothers initially.
+When it comes to family law issues, fathers have the same rights as mothers.